amrithpartha/Uber-Analysis-Practise/README.md

 # Uber-Data-Analysis-Practise

-This is Just a overview practise of UberDataset based on first statement:
+This is Just a overview practise of UberDataset based on following statement:
   1. find number of rides for each dataset
   2. find number of rides for each base in each dataset
   3. Merge all the datasets and find total number of rides